Why Remote Writing Jobs are Sexy

 As I started out my writing career, I was just a typical SEO writer in a content mill company, churning out low-quality content to feed Google’s algorithms.
 The job sucked, but it was great for one thing – it taught me that there are so many things in the world that you can write about and get paid for it.

 We had a range of clients from all different industries and walks of life, which meant that every day I wrote about something completely different.
-One day I wrote about golf course maintenance, another day it was about pre-natal massage, then about the prices of a commercial real estate in Colorado, ending the week with an article on interior decoration in psychotherapy offices.
+One day I wrote about golf course maintenance, another day it was about pre-natal massage, then about the prices of a commercial real estate in Colorado, then about marketing for pharma, ending the week with an article on interior decoration in psychotherapy offices.

 In other words, it was a wild ride.